4 credits (HU)

 BUDDHISM, PSYCHOLOGY, AND MEDICINE

-Professor Annabella Pitkin is Assistant Professor of Buddhism and East Asian Religions at Lehigh.
+Annabella Pitkin is Assistant Professor of Buddhism and East Asian Religions in Lehigh’s Religion Studies Department, and Director of Lehigh’s Asian Studies Program.
 She researches and writes about Tibetan Buddhism, modernity, miracle stories, and Buddhist biographies.
-Her teaching includes courses on Buddhism and East Asian religions, environmental ethics, sexuality and gender, and new technologies.
-She has lived and traveled extensively in the Himalayan region, China, India, and Nepal, and is obsessed with Tibetan pop music trends.
-Professor Pitkin is completing a book manuscript titled “Beggar Modern: Renunciation and Longing in the Life of a 20th Century Tibetan Buddhist Saint."
+She teaches courses on Buddhism and East Asian religions, environmental ethics, sexuality and gender, and new technologies.
+She is the author of Renunciation and Longing: The Life of a 20th Century Himalayan Buddhist Saint.

 4 credits (HU)